 Usually, sinus cavities produce and drain out the mucus.
-Due to bacterial infection or allergy the sinus cavities get inflamed which restricts the outflow of mucus.
+However, the sinus cavities get inflamed during a bacterial infection or allergy, which restricts the outflow of mucus.
 This creates pressure and congestion in the sinus cavities resulting pain.

 The right solution to control the headache is to reduce the inflammation of sinus passages which eventually drain out the mucus.
 Instead of popping antibiotics, get relief with simple home remedies like hot and cold compress and steaming.
 Suffering from sinusitis or recurring sinus infection, then try these remedies to treat it at home.

 Home Remedies for Sinus Headache:

 Here is an assortment of various home remedies you can try to get relief from sinus headache.

 One of the best home remedies for sinus headache is an alternate hot and cold compress.
 When moist moderate heat is applied on the sinus region it eases the pressure and loosens the thick mucus.
 Whereas when cold compress is applied, it provides relief from the pain by constricting the blood vessels in the sinus region.

 - Take some water and heat it.
 Make sure the temperature is warm enough such that your facial skin can handle it without any burns or other discomfort.

 - Soak a wash cloth or face towel in this water and wring out the excess.